adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

 ##### Mid term
 In the intermediate phase, the focus shifts to developing crucial integrations, including
 - Integrated with third-party platforms to analyzes videos
-- Allow to label vidos to enable training edge models
+- Allow to label videos to enable training edge models
 - Publishes frames to iNaturalist
 - Publishes species occurrences
 ##### Long term